flashoverm/Guardian/README.md

 To Do:

-- Deleting/Deactivating last manager of an engine is not allowed

 - Send HTML Mails with Infos about events
 - Send iCal-File for Adding Event to Calender

 - Report function to send event report via mail
+	- 	Edit-function for units
-	- 	Edit function for units
+	-	Delete-function for units

-- Zwischenablage Button
-- Positionspositionen wie in VSP Fire
-- Deaktivierung des eigenen Kontos nicht möglich
-- Info-Mail bei Eintragung Wachmann
-- Geschäftszimmer als Zug bei neuen Wachen
+- "Save to clipboard"-button

 Refactoring:

 - Call database tables singular
 - rename files and functions in camel case?

 Done:

 - Verification dialog for ciritical operations